 For example, without the pioneering work of Rotella and Insomniac, INTO THE AM could not have achieved our success.
 Not only did Insomniac help to shatter the social stigma against dance music culture with their passion and reliability, but they also co-produce hundreds of events across the country, including our INTO THE AM shows in Orange County.

-So in support of the bravery, ambition and honor of Pasquale Rotella, and the entire Insomniac team, we are proud to present: “In Pasquale We Trust,” a limited edition t-shirt & tank top design available exclusively from INTO THE AM Clothing.
-All net proceeds from these garments will benefit Pasquale Rotella and Insomniac’s charity of choice, to be named at a later date.
+So in support of the bravery, ambition and honor of Pasquale Rotella, and the entire Insomniac team, we are proud to present: “In Pasquale We Trust,” a limited edition t-shirt & tank top design.
+All net proceeds from these garments will benefit Pasquale Rotella and Insomniac’s charity of choice.

 In closing, we need more voices like Kaskade and Tommie Sunshine to be heard.
 We as the Electronic Dance Music community need to rise up and show outsiders that we stand for much more than what is being portrayed in the media.
 We stand for the love and togetherness of our culture, but most importantly: we stand for the music.